- Practical Experience

 4. After completing the Practical Experience – Finalising your ENGG4000/ENGG5217 Result

-Once you have completed the practical experience period you must enrol in ENGG4000/ENGG5217 and then submit your final report and associated documents.
+Once you have completed the practical experience period you must enrol in ENGG4000/ENGG5217 and then submit your final report and associated documents within 6 weeks of the semester in which you are enrolled.
 This report will be assessed and a result will be recorded for ENGG4000/ENGG5217.

 Detailed steps for completing the Practical Experience requirements are:

-- Login to the Engineering practice eCommunity site and submit your report (see details below) to the appropriate assignment.
-This must be submitted as a single PDF document.
-(If you do not have access to the eCommunity site then self-register as described in section 3 above),
+- Log in to the Engineering practice eCommunity site and submit your report (see details below) to the appropriate assignment.
+This must be submitted as a single PDF document (If you do not have access to the eCommunity site then contact the school course coordinator)

 - Once your mark for the report is showing “12” you will have completed the engineering practice requirements.
 A pass mark will be added to ENGG4000 or ENGG5217 as part of normal processing of the results.
-If you mark is less than 12 you will need to complete additional requirements and resubmit your report.
+If your mark is less than 12 you will need to complete additional requirements and resubmit your report

-IMPORTANT NOTE 1: Enrolling in the units of study is separate from being registered on blackboard.
+IMPORTANT NOTE 1: (Difference between enrolling into the BEng – Engineering Practice site and enrolling ENGG4000 or ENGG5217) : Enrolling in the units of study is separate from being registered on blackboard.
 Being registered on blackboard lets you submit your proposal and report.
 Enrolling in the unit of study is required for formally recording the result on your academic record.
 If you do not enrol in the units of study (ENGG4000 or ENGG5217) then you may not be able to graduate.

-IMPORTANT NOTE 2: Your report should be submitted by week 6 of the semester in which you enrol in ENGG4000/ENGG5217.
+IMPORTANT NOTE 2: (Submission deadline): Your report should be submitted by week 6 of the semester in which you enrol in ENGG4000/ENGG5217.
+If you are unable to submit your report by week 6, submit a “special consideration” form to justify the delay to the school coordinator.
 Students missing the due date for the report will be deemed to have failed the unit and will be required to re-enrol in the unit in a subsequent semester (except where they have received written approval from the relevant school coordinator, based on circumstances that were beyond their control and precluded on-time submission).
-Also, if you are due to graduate you must submit your report at least 10 weeks before the graduation ceremony to ensure your inclusion, otherwise you may not be able to graduate until the following semester.

 Your Engineering Practice Submission must include:

-Your full submission (including the report, the log, and the industrial experience certificate) should be merged into a single PDF document prior to submission.
+Your full submission (including the report, the log, and the industrial experience certificate, the required reports for the alternative pathway) should be merged into a single PDF document prior to submission.

 The report shall be 6,000 words (±10%), plus figures, references and appendices and include: